What we are doing

 Primary care - clinical audit (Wales)

-Information on asthma (adult and paediatric) and COPD patient care is extracted from GP practice record systems in Wales.
-All patients over the age of 35 with a diagnosis of COPD and all adults and children with a diagnosis of asthma in Wales are included.
+Information on asthma (adult and paediatric) and COPD patient care which is obtained from GP practice record systems in Wales is used.

-The NHS Wales Informatics service (NWIS) Welsh primary care information portal which presents data extracted from general practices for the period of April 2017 - September 2018 launched on 1 September 2020.
-General Practices can view their own practice level data and benchmark themselves against cluster, local health board and national data.
-General practitioners in Wales can access the portal here: http://isdapps.wales.nhs.uk/pcip.
+The Data Health and Care Wales (DHCW) Welsh primary care information portal which presents data extracted from general practices for the period of October 2018 - March 2020 launched on 12 March 2021.
+General Practices in Wales who opted to participate in the 2018/20 audit can view their own practice level data and benchmark themselves against cluster, local health board and national data.
+The portal is available at: http://isdapps.wales.nhs.uk/pcip.

 If you think your data may have been collected as part of this audit and wish to have it removed, then please speak to your GP surgery staff, or contact a member of the audit programme team by email at email@example.com or by phone on +44 (0)20 3075 1526.